Rock Creek Cemetery serves as the final resting place for some of Washington's most notable residents, including:

 In the 1830s, the church decided to expand the burial ground to be a public cemetery for the city of Washington.
 An act of Congress in 1840 established the cemetery as a public burial place.

-Sections of the cemetery have been reserved for use by members of St. John's Russian Orthodox Church and St. Nicholas Latvian Church.
+Sections of the cemetery have been reserved for use by members of St. John's Russian Orthodox Church and St. Nicholas Orthodox Church.
 Members of the Diplomatic and Consular Officers Retired (DACOR) are also laid to rest here.

 The cemetery's beautiful, park-like setting is now a place of pilgrimage for people from all over the world, who come to see the remarkable variety of monuments and sculptures and often to visit the renowned Adams Memorial by Augustus St. Gaudens.